lynsei/amazon-docker-devops/setup-gpg.md

 ```

-# optionally
+# Armored ASC Export

 Let's export your public key as an armored ascii text blurb to put at the bottom of your emails (and log it in a file).
-Note:  Do *not* store your private key locally.
-Ideally, you do this inside a docker container, then export the container and encrypt it for storage using KMS and (if you want to be fancy) with Duplicity GPG for storage on an external S3 account (or some other cloud).
+Note:  Again, do *not* store your private key locally.

 ```
 $ sudo gpg --export --armor derp@gmail.com >> ~/.gpgpublic